-Linyanti Reserve, Botswana
+Linyanti Private Reserve, Botswana

 Situated in the southern part of the Linyanti Wildlife Reserve in northern Botswana, Savuti Camp is built on the banks of the Savute Channel (yes, two spelling in this area), an elusive waterway that ebbs and flows over the years.
 This is the heart of a legendary wildlife region best known for its large number of predators, as well as one of Africa’s biggest elephant populations.
 These are Kalahari elephants, the largest elephant species.